heydido/datasets/README.md

-An online sapce for stroing small datasets
+An online space for storing small datasets